George C. Nichopoulos

 George Constantine Nichopoulos (October 29, 1927 – February 24, 2016), also known as Dr. Nick, was an American physician of Greek descent.

-He was Elvis Presley's personal physician and was controversial due to the singer's abuse of prescription drugs.
+Dr. Nick was Elvis Presley's personal physician and was controversial due to the singer's abuse of prescription drugs.
 The Tennessee Medical Board permanently revoked Nichopoulos's license for years of overprescribing medications.

 Early life and education

 Born in Ridgway, Pennsylvania, Nichopoulos moved to Anniston, Alabama, during his infancy where his father, a Greek immigrant, opened a restaurant called Gus' Sanitary Cafe.

 From 1946 until 1948, he served in the Army Medical Corps in Germany before studying at the University of the South, where he received his B.S. in 1951.
 Nichopoulos subsequently earned his M.D. at the Vanderbilt University School of Medicine in 1959.
+His specialty was internal medicine.